 The term, “local produce” has no clear definition and is unregulated.
 Some states and chain supermarkets consider produce to be ‘local’ if it’s shipped within state lines, no matter how large the state – think Texas!

 Local produce also does not necessarily mean that it’s grown on small family farms.
 For example, oranges grown in California are considered local, regardless of the size of the farm.

 Our local produce currently comes from under about fifty miles.
 How fresh is that!
+Under the care of our Produce Department manager, Tracy, incoming fruits and veggies look their very best when you arrive and are sourced from reputable farmers.
 Look for the tags indicating which items are local throughout the year.

-All of Martindale’s produce – fruits and vegetables – is organically grown, whether it’s local or not.
-When you shop here for produce, you don’t have to worry about reading labels.
+All of Martindale’s produce – fruits and vegetables – are organically grown, whether it’s local or not.
+When you shop here for produce, you don’t have to worry about reading labels to ensure purity.

 For the Freshest Local Produce

-The secret to buying local produce is to shop for produce that’s in-season.
+The secret to buying local produce is to shop for produce that’s in season.
 Here are a few examples of in-season produce by month in our region.
-Keep in mind that weather, such as the late spring we experienced in 2018, can affect the start of growing season.
-Additionally, our local organic farmers inform us that the organic harvest arrives bit later than conventional.
+Keep in mind that weather can affect the start of the growing season.
+Additionally, our local organic farmers inform us that the organic harvest arrives a bit later than conventionally grown produce.
 Who knew?
 Therefore, the following are early estimations.

 - First signs of spring – rhubarb, garlic and scallions